MicrosoftDocs/fabric-docs/docs/data-engineering/high-concurrency-overview.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 High Concurrency mode allows users to share the same Spark sessions in Fabric Spark for data engineering and data science workloads.
 A standard Spark session is used by an item like notebook for its execution.
-In High Concurrency mode the Spark session can support independent execution of multiple items within individual repl cores which exist within the Spark application.
-These repl cores provide the isolation for each item and prevent local variables declared in a notebook to not be overwritten by variables with the same variable name from other notebooks sharing the same session.
+In High Concurrency mode the Spark session can support independent execution of multiple items within individual REPL cores which exist within the Spark application.
+These REPL cores provide the isolation for each item and prevent local variables declared in a notebook to not be overwritten by variables with the same variable name from other notebooks sharing the same session.
 As the session is already running, this provides users with an instant run experience when reusing the session across multiple notebooks.

 > [!NOTE]